Positivity of Mass in Higher Dimensions: Conclusion

 \section{Conclusion}

-We have proved a version of the positive mass theorem for higher dimensional asymptotically Schwarzschildean spacetimes.
-As mentioned in section \ref{Definitions and Assumptions}, the assumptions made about the spacetime are weaker than those of \cite{poorman2}.
-In particular, we only require the metric to be asymptotically Schwarzschildean, whereas in \cite{poorman2} the more restrictive requirement that the metric be \textit{strongly uniformly Schwarzschildean} is made.
-We also drop the assumption of stationarity.
-However our result is less satisfactory in that we fail to prove anything specifically regarding the $m=0$ case (a similar problem is encountered in \cite{PSW}).
-This is because the method used in section \ref{Constructing a Fastest Causal Curve} to construct the timelike curve $\gamma_0$ with strictly negative time of flight is no longer guaranteed to work.
+We have proved a version of the positive mass theorem for higher dimensional uniformly Schwarzschildean spacetimes.
+As mentioned in Section \ref{Definitions and Assumptions}, the assumptions made about our spacetime are weaker than those of \cite{poorman2}.
+In particular, we only require the metric to be uniformly Schwarzschildean, whereas in \cite{poorman2} the more restrictive requirement that the metric be \textit{strongly uniformly Schwarzschildean} is made.
+We also drop the assumption of weak asymptotic regularity.
+However, as in \cite{poorman2} we fail to prove anything regarding the $m=0$ case (a similar problem is encountered in \cite{PSW} in 3+1 dimensions).
+This is because the method used in Section \ref{Constructing a Fastest Causal Curve} to construct the initial timelike curve $\gamma_0$ with strictly negative time of flight is no longer guaranteed to work.
 Its success will be determined by the higher order terms in the metric.

-The assumptions made in this paper are also fundamentally different to those used in the proofs by Witten \cite{Witten} and Schoen and Yau \cite{SchoenYau} (extended to all dimensions up to seven by Eichmeir, Huang, Lee and Schoen \cite{EHLS}).
-The proof given here relies on properties of the spacetime in a neighbourhood of conformal infinity whereas these other methods impose conditions only on some initial data surface.
-However, unlike these approaches, the proof contained here relies more clearly on properties we expect to hold in positive mass spacetimes.
+The assumptions made in this paper are also fundamentally different to those used in the proofs by Witten \cite{Witten} and Schoen and Yau \cite{SchoenYau1,SchoenYau2,SchoenYau3} (extended to all dimensions up to seven by Eichmair, Huang, Lee and Schoen \cite{EHLS}).
+The proof given here relies on properties of the spacetime in a neighbourhood of conformal infinity, whereas these other methods have the advantage of imposing conditions only on some initial spacelike hypersurface.
+Nonetheless, the ``global'' proof presented in this paper is interesting because it relies more clearly on properties we expect to hold in positive mass spacetimes.
 In particular, we show that null geodesic focusing is compatible only with spacetimes of non-negative mass.
-In this sense, the proof presented here also acts as evidence that it is consistent to think of the ADM mass defined in higher dimensions as describing the total mass contained in spacetime.
+Consequently this proof also acts as evidence that it is consistent to think of the ADM mass defined in higher dimensions as describing the total mass contained in a spacetime.
+Furthermore, as mentioned above and in \cite{PSW}, by relying on global focusing results this proof avoids imposing non-negativity of energy locally.
+This leads to the possibility that the methods described here can be generalised to the semi-classical setting, where such local conditions can be violated by quantum matter.